katjacb24/caodemo/README.md

 kubectl port-forward cb-src-0000 8091:8091
 ```

-Open your web browser, point it to `http://localhost:8091` and authenticate with `Administrator` and the default password.
+Open your web browser, point it to `http://localhost:8091` and authenticate with `Administrator` and the chosen password.

 ### Configure autoscale
 The HPA is configured to scale out once the memory utilization is over 30%, we want the cluster to go above.